Switchboard: 01305 251150

 Is there an alternative to a flexible sigmoidoscopy?

-Alternatively a colonoscopy may be arranged which is a camera test that looks at the whole of your large bowel.
+Yes.
+An X-ray examination or CT colonography scan may show the cause of your symptoms, however, these tests are generally considered to be less accurate than a flexible sigmoidoscopy and involve radiation.
+Alternatively, a colonoscopy may be arranged which is a camera test that looks at the whole of your large bowel.

-If you are unsure about this examination please seek more information from your referring doctor.
+If you are unsure about this examination, please seek more information from your referring doctor.

 Preparing for your flexible sigmoidoscopy